-8th Grade English Language Arts Reading: The Individual and Society
+8th Grade English Language Arts Reading:

 The Power of the Human Spirit